CI/CD and Releases#

 Release Process#

-6. Lastly, you will need to update the plugin API documentation in doc/sphinx-general-wiser-docs/source/extending-wiser/ to reflect any changes to plugin interfaces or dependencies in the latest version.
+10. Update the plugin API documentation in doc/sphinx-general-wiser-docs/source/extending-wiser/ to reflect any changes to plugin interfaces or dependencies in the latest version.

 Note: This process can only be done by a maintainer with access to all of these resources.
 This intentionally limits who can do official WISER releases.
 If the community thinks that an official WISER release should be done, please reach out to the maintainers.